spex-xray/spex-help/source/reference/commands/egrid.rst

   the number of bins, but the bin width (in log :math:`E`) #r3.
 | ``egrid read #a`` : Read the energy grid from file #a.egr
 | ``egrid save #a`` : Save the current energy grid to file #a.egr

-| **Warning:** *The lower limit of the energy grid must be positive, and
+.. warning:: The lower limit of the energy grid must be positive, and
-  the upper limit must always be larger than the lower limit.*
+             the upper limit must always be larger than the lower limit.

 Examples
 ~~~~~~~~